Gomspeed/Automated-AWS-CDK-Transaction-Fraud-Detector/README.md

-# Welcome to your CDK Python project!
+# Welcome to My CDK Python project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`my_cdk_app_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.